ucupumar/ucupaint-wiki/docs/index.md

 ![project-example](source/00.introduction/00-yang_guifei.jpg)

+!!!
+Warning
+    Many parts of this documentation aren't updated yet.

 ## What is Ucupaint?

 Ucupaint is a Blender addon that stacks images, textures, and vertex colors into layers with mask and baking support.